 - The house has also been used by the School of Law to film a mock burglary

-Courses from the Faculty of Technology use the house for a variety of research and teaching, and students from the School of Civil Engineering and Surveying – including those on the BSc (Hons) Building Surveying and BSc (Hons) Property Development courses – also use the facility.
+Staff from the Faculty of Technology use the house for a variety of research and teaching.
+Students from the School of Civil Engineering and Surveying – including those on the BSc (Hons) Building Surveying and BSc (Hons) Property Development courses – also use the facility.
 Select an image to enlarge and find out more.

 - Honeywell Evohome controlled heating system with A-rated boiler